4A-Dilla/nf_kicks/README.md

 ## Running the Project on IOS

 Unfortunately, because the project is not registered with Apple, it will not run on a physical device.
-However, in order to run the iOS build, a Macbook running Xcode and an iOS simulator on the computer are required, simply run the flutter application in Android Studio.
+However, in order to run the iOS build, a Macbook running Xcode and an iOS simulator on the computer are required, run the flutter application by opening the codebase in Android Studio and choose the IOS simulator when running.

 ## Running the Project's Codebase